 How do hydrogen fuel cell vehicles work?

-Cars draw their power from a fuel cell stack, where oxygen and hydrogen react to generate electricity, sending energy to an electric motor.
-This means they drive much like an electric car.
+Hydrogen cars draw their power from a fuel cell stack, where oxygen and hydrogen react to generate electricity, sending energy to an electric motor.
+This means they drive just like an electric car.

 How do you fill up a hydrogen car?

-Hydrogen cars can be refuelled using a pump at a hydrogen filling station.
-Hydrogen filling stations look much like a regular petrol or diesel forecourt.
+Hydrogen cars can be refuelled from hydrogen pumps at select filling stations.
+These look much like regular petrol and diesel pumps.

 The hardest part of refuelling a hydrogen car in the UK is finding a filling station.
-According to UK H2 Mobility, there are just six hydrogen filling stations available for public motorists in the UK.
+According to UK H2 Mobility, there are now just three available for public motorists in the UK.

-Some are situated in Hatton Cross, London, Tullos in Aberdeen and the Advanced Manufacturing Park near Sheffield.
-There are plans for filling stations to be installed in Stockton-on-Tees, Glasgow and Newport.
+They're based at Hatton Cross in London, Tullos in Aberdeen and the Advanced Manufacturing Park near Sheffield.

 Join the debate